Table of Contents

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 You can send us comments from www.irs.gov/forms-pubs.
 Click on “More Information” and then on “Give us feedback.”
 You can write to the Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send the form to this address.
 Instead, see Where To File in the General Instructions, earlier.

 We respond to many letters by telephone.
 Therefore, it would be helpful if you would include your daytime phone number, including the area code, in your correspondence.

-Although we cannot respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax products.
-We cannot answer tax questions sent to the above address.
+Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax products.
+We can't answer tax questions sent to the above address.